florianbrinkmann/lazy-loading-responsive-images/README.md

 * Video elements.*
 * Audio elements.*

-\* *Can be enabled in the plugin options (Settings › Media › Lazy Loader options).
-Lazy loading of video and audio elements need the [lazysizes unveilhooks extension](https://github.com/aFarkas/lazysizes/tree/gh-pages/plugins/unveilhooks), which can be included via an additional option in the plugin settings.*
+\* *Can be enabled in the plugin options.*

+**The plugin comes with the following options (under Settings › Media › Lazy Loader options):**

+* Enable lazy loading for iFrames.
+* Include the lazysizes unveilhooks plugin that adds support for more elements, for example, video and audio elements.*
+* Enable lazy loading for video element placeholders.
+* Enable lazy loading for audio elements.
+* Include lazysizes aspectratio plugin.
+This plugin calculates the needed space for images before they are loaded.
+That avoids content jumping when the images are loaded and makes the lazy loading work with masonry grids.

-The unveilhooks extension of lazysizes supports more than video and audio elements, but you need to manually modify the markup to use it for:
+\* The unveilhooks extension of lazysizes supports more than video and audio elements, but you need to manually modify the markup to use it for:

 * Background images.
 * Scripts.